liberforce/freeside-pelican/content/process-wakeups-on-gnome-218.md

 ## mixer_applet2

 The mixer applet is one of the worst offenders!
-This is a <a href="http://bugzilla.gnome.org/show_bug.cgi?id=370937" hreflang="en">known bug</a> which is being worked on.
+This is a [known bug](http://bugzilla.gnome.org/show_bug.cgi?id=370937){hreflang="en"} which is being worked on.
 Hope to see this included in GNOME 2.22.

 `% time     seconds  usecs/call     calls    errors syscall`
 `------ ----------- ----------- --------- --------- ----------------`